fanout/node-faas-grip/README.md

 await faasGrip.publish('mychannel', new grip.HttpStreamFormat('some data\n'));
 ```

-## HTTP long-polling
+### HTTP long-polling

-To hold a request open as a long-polling request, respond with `Grip-Hold` and `Grip-Channel` headers:
+To hold a request open as a long-polling request, respond with `Grip-Hold` and `Grip-Channel` headers.
+Here's an example for Lambda:

 ```js
 exports.handler = function (event, context, callback) {